- New technology such as AI and 3D printing will create huge opportunities for Asia-Pacific, not least in the cloud space

 - Self-developing AI-based processes are likely to become capable of replacing humans for tasks associated with intellectual ability in the foreseeable future

 The first three industrial revolutions – powered by water and steam, electricity, and electronics and information technology – transformed our world.

 The fourth industrial revolution (4IR) encompasses breakthroughs in robotics, AI, nanotechnology, quantum computing, biotechnology, the Internet of Things (IoT), 3D printing and autonomous vehicles.
 4IR will touch every industry and area of human activity; it’s already underway and is evolving faster than any of the revolutions that preceded it.

 As our report notes, we expect 4IR to create huge opportunities for Asia-Pacific, not least in the cloud space given the surge in demand for data centers and cloud-based capabilities in emerging economies.

 How advanced is 4IR?

-The current technology development is already at a stage where deep learning-based AI is able to collect, comprehend and analyze voices, images and videos, and is on its way to translating natural language.
+Deep learning-based AI is already able to collect, comprehend and analyze voices, images and videos, and is on its way to translating natural language.